EphraimSiegfried/bachelor-thesis/src/content/implementation.typ

 == Nix Archive

-When serving clients, Gachix encodes packages which are stored as Git trees into Nix Archives (Nars).
+When serving clients, Gachix encodes packages which are stored as Git trees into Nix Archives (NARs).
 The specification of the Nix Archive Format is shown in @nar-bnf (@nar).

 === Simple Encoder